DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/2-teacher/article.md

 loss.backward()
 ```

-It's important not to keep training the teacher by accident - in PyTorch this means wrapping the teacher's prediction in `T.no_grad()`.
+It's best not to keep training the teacher by accident - in PyTorch this means wrapping the teacher's prediction in `T.no_grad()`.
 You'll spot that we're using KL divergence as a loss function - the PyTorch API encourages you to do this, but it will produce the same gradient-based updates as cross entropy.

 _Note: an alternative (equivalent) implementation would be to use `T.nn.functional.kl_div` for `soft_target`, `T.nn.functional.cross_entropy` for `hard_target`, and mix the losses rather than the distributions._